andresrce/andresrce/README.md

 ### Hi there im Andres 👋
-I am an enthusiastic about technology and data currently pursuing a double degree in Industrial Civil Engineering and an articulated master's degree in the same discipline.
+I am enthusiastic about technology and data, with a degree in Industrial Civil Engineering.
+I have worked as a Digital Specialist at Sodimac and Digital Marketing Analyst at JetSMART Airlines.
 I am passionate about learning new things and solving complex problems.

 As an industrial engineer, I enjoy optimizing processes and increasing efficiency.
 I have experience working on projects, data analysis, and systems modeling.
 My skills allow me to automate tasks and develop innovative solutions.